KxSystems/docs-v1/docs/ref/arith-integer.md

 ```

 !!! note "Why not `-`?"
-    This is needed because q has no ambivalence, and `-` is already in use as an operator, i.e. in infix form.
+    This is needed because q has no ambivalence for primitives, and `-` is already in use as an operator, i.e. in infix form.

 ## `signum`